To gain control over your energy consumption, it's helpful to understand the most common causes of high bills.

 - Hot weather - Lowering your thermostat to stay comfortable in humid weather causes your A/C to run longer, which increases energy use.

-- Cold weather - Heating is two to three times more expensive than cooling.
+- Cold weather - Heating your home with your straight cool air conditioner with electric resistance heat elements, can cost two to three times more per hour to run than cooling.
 People also tend to take longer showers in colder weather, which increases water heating costs.

 Electronics and appliances